seanbreckenridge/albums/README.md

 Dependencies: `pip3 install --user --upgrade google-api-python-client prettytable oauth2client discogs_client termcolor`

-If you want to run the python files on your own system, you'd have to change the `spreadsheet_id` [here](https://github.com/seanbreckenridge/albums/blob/master/SQL/create_statements.py#L23), [here](https://github.com/seanbreckenridge/albums/blob/master/nextalbums.py#L23), and [here](https://github.com/seanbreckenridge/albums/blob/master/discogs_update.py#L20) to your own copy of the [spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661) (you can create a spreadsheet on your own google account and ⌘A→ ⌘C→⌘V all of it), edit the [pageId](https://github.com/seanbreckenridge/albums/blob/master/nextalbums.py#L24) (the number after `edit#gid=` when on the google sheets URL), run `setup.py`, and create a file `discogs_token.json` in the root directory (info can be found [here](https://www.discogs.com/developers/)) with contents similar to:
+If you want to run the python files on your own system, you'd have to change the `spreadsheet_id` [here](https://github.com/seanbreckenridge/albums/blob/master/nextalbums.py#L23) (the id is the long string after `/d/` in the URL when you're editing it) to your own copy of the [spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661) (you can create a spreadsheet on your own google account and ⌘A→ ⌘C→⌘V all of it), edit the [pageId](https://github.com/seanbreckenridge/albums/blob/master/nextalbums.py#L24) (the number after `edit#gid=` when on the google sheets URL), run `setup.py`, and create a file `discogs_token.json` in the root directory (info can be found [here](https://www.discogs.com/developers/), register [here](https://www.discogs.com/settings/developers)) with contents similar to:

 `{"token": "FDJjksdfJkJFDNMoiweiIRWkj", "user_agent": "yourUserNameSecret/1.0"}`